Written by former Family Tree Magazine editorial intern Patrick Phillips

 Having worked for Family Tree Magazine for only about a month or so, I have already been dubbed the genealogical expert among Julia’s extended family, which couldn’t be farther from the truth.
 When I told Julia’s grandfather that I would be working for Family Tree Magazine for a while, he told (ordered) me to let him know of any tips or tools for him to expand his own genealogical research.

-So in a desperate effort to ensure that I’m in his family’s favor, I’ve been keeping an eye out for useful resources on Scottish ancestry for my future grandfather-in-law, taking notes from what experts have said.
-I thought a little post of some of the interesting things I’ve found would coincide nicely with the upcoming Tracing Your Scottish Immigrant Ancestors Live Webinar on August 25 for anyone who has already registered or is thinking of registering.
+So in a desperate effort to ensure that I’m in his family’s favor, I’ve been keeping an eye out for useful resources on Scottish ancestry for my future grandfather-in-law, taking notes from what experts have said, so here we go:

-1. Scotland’s useful genealogical records can almost all be found entirely online on both subscription sites (Ancestry.com and ScotlandsPeople) and free databases (FreeCen and Scotland Census Finder).
+- Scotland’s useful genealogical records can almost all be found entirely online on both subscription sites (Ancestry.com and ScotlandsPeople) and free databases (FreeCen and the FamilySearch Wiki).

-6. Each clan has its own tartan pattern, and is generally identified with a geographical area originally controlled by the chiefs (see map).
+- Each clan has its own tartan pattern, and is generally identified with a geographical area originally controlled by the chiefs (see map).
 Today, clan associations are much like family history groups.
-To learn more about clans and link to a clan search, got to VisitScotland.
+To learn more about clans and link to a clan search, go to VisitScotland.